parasjain2792/parasjain2792/README.md

 Something About Myself:

 - 🔭 I’m currently working on a Web Dev Project
-- 🌱 I’m currently learning more about Next JS
+- 🌱 I’m currently learning more about DSA
 - 👯 I’m looking to collaborate with other Full Stack Developers
 - 🥅 2021 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to play Cricket 🏏

 ### Technical Skills: